gdtyra/gdtyra.github.io/index.md

 This project was done prior to Amazon's efforts to build everything directly on top of its own public AWS offerings, so much of the infrastructure was still using internal Amazon services.
 We used DynamoDB for ambiguous item storage and SQS/SNS for event driven parts of the system, but fleet management, load balancers, log archival, monitoring, reporting / data warehousing, and continuous integration pipelines were all very standardized internal offerings available to us.

 ### Role
 I was recruited by the first engineer on the project, who had also worked with me on Fresh, at essentially the very beginning of the project.
-Shortly after, a 3rd engineer with more frontend experience joined and that was the original team for most of the pre-Amazon.com migration days.
+Shortly after, a 3rd engineer with more front-end experience joined and that was the original team for most of the pre-Amazon.com migration days.

 I was involved in the architectural decisions from the beginning onward, but of course mostly deferred to the opinions of the two more senior engineers unless they specifically wanted a 3rd opinion.
-I implemented parts of all the services and the frontend web UIs, as did the other two.
+I implemented parts of all the services and the front-end web UIs, as did the other two.
 We just picked up tasks in priority order whenever we finished what we were working on.

 On the other hand, given that I had mobile experience, I was really the only engineer of the original 3 working on the mobile app components: the device setup flow and mobile UIs for the Dash List.